mmarinel/N-Puzzle-AI/README.md

 Among all solutions, we call "optimal solution" a solution with minimal path_cost for the final node as described in the *child_node* procedure.

+But how does one derive the solution when a goal state is found?
+Look again at the *child_node* procedure; once a goal node is found, one can follow the chain of parents and derive the action sequence by adding each action into a LIFO queue!

 Given the template above, one can classify all search algorithms into two big families: